 At the end of the day, all we can say for sure is that Citi Double Cash Card is one of the best cash back credit cards on the market and has a credit limit that will be at least $500.
 It’s definitely worth applying for if you have the good credit or better needed for approval.
 If you don’t get approved for the kind of limit you’re looking for, you don’t have to open an account.
 And you might even wind up with a higher limit if you balk at the initial number and declare your intention to walk.

-Citi Double Cash points have not always been convertible to ThankYou points.
+Citi Double Cash Card points have not always been convertible to ThankYou points.
 Prior to September 2019, Double Cash rewards could only be redeemed for a check, statement credit or direct deposit.
-Now, when you convert to ThankYou points, you can also redeem for gift cards, travel, and purchases at Amazon.com, Expedia and other participating retailers.
+Now, when you convert to ThankYou points, you can also redeem for gift cards, travel, and purchases at Amazon.com, select gas stations and other participating retailers.

-To convert Citi Double Cash rewards to ThankYou points, log in to your online account and click the “View/Redeem Cash Rewards” link.
-Then click the “Convert to Points” tab, followed by “Convert Cash Rewards to Points.”
-Enter the amount of cash back rewards you’d like to convert and click the “Convert to Points” button.
+To convert Citi Double Cash Card rewards to ThankYou points, simply log in to your online account and access the rewards section where you will be given the option to convert Cash Rewards to ThankYou Points.
 Once cash back rewards are converted to points, you can’t reverse the transaction.

-If you convert Citi Double Cash rewards to ThankYou points, just be careful what you redeem for.
-In some cases, like when redeeming for cash, you won’t get as much value as you would if you didn’t convert to points.
+If you convert Citi Double Cash Card rewards to ThankYou points, just be careful what you redeem for.
+Gift cards and travel generally offer the best value.
+In other cases, like when redeeming for cash, you won’t get as much value as you would if you didn’t convert to points.